 The Queens Library serves 2.3 million people from 62 locations plus seven Adult Learning Centers and two Family Literacy Centers.
 It circulates among the highest numbers of books and other library materials in the country.

 Queens Library is an autonomous library system, guided by a 19-member Board of Trustees alternately appointed by the Mayor of the City of New York and the Queens Borough President.
-The Mayor, the Public Advocate, the Comptroller, the Speaker of the City Council, and the Borough President are ex-officio members.
-The Audit Committee of the Board of Trustees of the Queens Borough Public Library will meet at 5:30 pm, the Administrative Committee will meet at 6:00 p.m, and the Buildings and Grounds Committee will meet at 6:30 p.m. in the Hon.
-Robert T. Groh Board Room on Thursday, April 2, 2015, at the Central Library, 89-11 Merrick Boulevard, Jamaica, New York.
+The Mayor, the Public Advocate, the Comptroller, the Speaker of the City Council, and the Borough President are Ex-officio members.

-Bridget Quinn-Carey is the Interim President and CEO.
+Dennis M. Walcott is the President and CEO.
 A senior management team, comprised of specialists in a variety of areas, including Community Library Services, Information Technology, Marketing and Communications, Technical Services, Finance, and Human Resources, provide expertise in their respective fields.

 At A Glance

-Staff answered 4.4 million reference inquiries in FY 14.
+Staff answered almost 3 million reference inquiries in FY 15.